dearvn/real-estate-os/README.md

 # WordPress Plugin Real Estate OS
 * A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins
-* A project to learn Wordpress Hooks, Actions and Filters
+* A project to train about Wordpress Hooks, Actions and Filters

 ## Wordpress Coding Standards - Check and Fix issues before deploy on wordpress.org